velodrome-finance/superchain-contracts/SPECIFICATION.md

 As contracts are deployed via CREATE3, the implementation for the leaf chains must be reviewed before it is enabled.
 This is because the code at the address could be different.
-The expectation is that the root chain will run root code (housed in the `mainnet` folder) and the leaf chains will all operate the same leaf code.
+The expectation is that the root chain will run root code (housed in the `root` folder) and the leaf chains will all operate the same leaf code.
 If there are differences in leaf chain code, it may be to support features not available on other chains (e.g. gas fee sharing).